 Types of Planted Tank Substrates

 Let’s discuss the types of substrates now.
-There are several we can discuss here.
+There are several we have discussed here.
 They are:

 Clay based substrates are our first set of inert substrates.
 Inert substrates will not alter the chemistry of your aquarium.
 These hard baked clay substrates will last forever and are the easiest planted aquarium substrates to manage.
 They will require fertilization if you plan to use root plants in your aquarium.

 Sand is another inert substrate commonly used.
 The main issue with sand is if it is not course, there is a possibility that the sand will not be suitable for plants.
 Keep this in mind if you are considering this.

 Gravel based substrates that the standard substrates you will see at a fish store or chain pet store.
 They can come in a variety of colors and shapes and do not offer nutrients.
 They are typically best served for fish only or with planted tanks composing of water column feeding aquarium plants.
 Like clay based substrates, they will not alter water chemistry.

 A good example of this is SeaChem’s Aquasolum.
 This is a materialized porous substrate.
 It tends to lower pH and soften water.
 It is ideal for keeping freshwater shrimp and root based planted tanks.
 Other types of these commercially available soils are Flourite and EcoComplete.